A visit to Omey Island in Galway is one of the most overlooked things to do in Connemara.

 You can also rent a tipi tent from them for something really unique.
 See our guide to camping in Galway for loads more options.

 2. Drive, cycle or walk the Sky Road

 The scenic 16km Sky Road offers an incredibly stunning view of the Connemara region.
-The road heads west of Clifden onto the Kingstown peninsula where the upper route offers a panoramic view over the coastline.
+The road heads west of Clifden onto the Kingstown peninsula, where the upper route offers a panoramic view over the coastline.
 You can drive the circuit or opt for something more active like walking or cycling.

 3. Visit Kylemore Abbey

 Kylemore Abbey is one of the most picturesque estates in Ireland.
-Located right on the northern shore of Lough Pollacappul, the beautiful Benedictine monastery and Victorian Walled Gardens are worth a visit and self-guided tour.
+Located right on the northern shore of Lough Pollacappul, the beautiful Benedictine monastery and Victorian Walled Gardens are worth a visit and a self-guided tour.